All Episodes

 There's no reason for Obama to be mad at the vets and so forth.

-We had to get rid of Tri-Care.
+We had to get rid of TRICARE.

-Since they weren't drafted, since they volunteered, they should pay for their own health insurance for injuries and wounds incurred in battle.
+He wanted them, since they volunteered, since they weren't drafted, since they volunteered, they should pay for their own health insurance for injuries and wounds incurred in battle.

-Now I don't know that anybody remembers that.
+Now, I don't know that anybody remembers that.

 Our caller did.